kristopherjohnson/bitsybasic/README.md

 - `finchlib/` - source for `finchbasic` executable and `finchlib` framework
    - `Interpreter.swift` - defines the `Interpreter` class
    - `io.swift` - defines the `InterpreterIO` protocol used for interface between `Interpreter` and its environment, and the `StandardIO` implementation of that protocol
+   - `parse.swift` - defines the functions used to parse BASIC statements
+   - `pasteboard.swift` - platform-specific code used by `CLIPSAVE` and `CLIPLOAD`
    - `syntax.swift` - defines the parse-tree data structures
    - `char.swift` - ASCII character constants and functions for converting between String and arrays of ASCII characters
    - `util.swift` - miscellaneous auxiliary types and functions